ReginaSherman/array-methods-hw/README.md

 Minimum passing requirements:

 - The JavaScript files and `npm test` must run without errors.
-- Tests for at least 7 out of 9 tests must pass.
+- Tests for at least 6 out of 9 prompts must pass.

 **Remember to make a commit after each prompt and push your code up regularly.**